morettimaxi/sre-datadog-mcp-agent-AI-star-wars/README.md

 #### 💬 **Response Examples**
 ```
 ❌ Standard: "Found 3 alerts"
-✅ SRYODA: "Sensors detect 3 disturbances in the Force, Commander"
+✅ YODA: "Sensors detect 3 disturbances in the Force, Commander"

 ❌ Standard: "Database error detected"
-✅ SRYODA: "Tremor in the Imperial database systems, young Padawan"
+✅ YODA: "Tremor in the Imperial database systems, young Padawan"

 ❌ Standard: "High CPU usage"
-✅ SRYODA: "The Empire's processors show signs of stress, Master"
+✅ YODA: "The Empire's processors show signs of stress, Master"

 ❌ Standard: "System is healthy"
-✅ SRYODA: "All systems showing green, Commander.
+✅ YODA: "All systems showing green, Commander.
 The Force is strong with our infrastructure"
 ```

 #### 🗣️ **Speech Patterns**